hayley/hayley.ws/_posts/2010-12-11-attention-this-book-is-full-of-typos.md

 * p249 - "The media wants a story.
 The want something juicy..." - presumably the flow of having said "the media" led to using "The" in the next sentence when "They" was intended.
 * p258 - "How many people have flown to Area 51 in Roswell, Nevada, to see for themselves if aliens do in fact exist?" - apparently, Kukral is mixing his alien folklore locations.
 Area 51 is in Nevada.
 Roswell is in New Mexico.
 I know, I know.
 It's easy to get the two mixed up considering that they're only a [mere 900 miles apart from one another](http://maps.google.com/maps?f=d&source=s_d&saddr=area+51&daddr=roswell,+nm&hl=en&geocode=FecpOAIdtt4Y-SHt4tDYB9rvNQ%3BFVmO_QEd8BrF-SlV7axlE2XihjF-18905Asb5A&mra=ls&sll=37.243448,-115.812378&sspn=0.180931,0.212517&ie=UTF8&t=h&z=6).

-## not as much as I thought?
+## not as much as I thought

 When I originally started going back through the book to find all of the typos I had notated, I felt sort of bad.
 The book wasn't "littered" with typos at all.
 I wasn't finding as many as I remembered seeing.

 But that was the first 100 pages.

-Which leads me to this theory that I've had because it seems like I've run into this a lot: the first part of the book will be *fairly* clean, but then there's this huge increase in typos towards later parts of the book.
+Which leads me to this theory that I've had because it seems like I've run into this a lot: the first part of a book will be *fairly* clean, but then there's this huge increase in typos towards later parts of the book.

 I have to figure that one of two things (or both) are happening in these circumstances.